 Marshmallow

-However, because marshmallows dissolve quickly as you consume them, they are now perceived to express the lack of interest for the other party.
+However, because marshmallows dissolve quickly as you consume them, they are now perceived to express a lack of interest for the other party.
 While some avoid marshmallows as White Day gifts, it is common for others to be unaware of their hidden meaning.
 These all depend on the place, receiver, and generation.

 In addition, men can pair this with a handwritten note to clarify their intentions behind the gift.
-No confusion inflicted, so there is no need to fear away from this treat for White Day!
+No confusion is inflicted, so there is no need to fear away from this treat for White Day!

 White Lingerie